-Configure ubuntu archive mirror
+Configure Ubuntu archive mirror

-If you use an alternative mirror for ubuntu, enter its details here.
+If you use an alternative mirror for Ubuntu, enter its details here.

+Mirror address:

-Mirror address: attat//u.archive.ubuntu.com/ubuntu You may provide an archive mirror that will be used instead of the default.
+Attractive mirror that will be used instead of the default.

 Step 11: Leave all default settings.
 Make sure is selected "Use entire disk" and "Set up this disk as LVM group".
 Unselected "Encrypt the LVM group with LUKS".
-Select
+Select Done and confirm with Enter.